 Energy use, availability, reliability, affordability, power supply, and electric grid are areas of consideration in making land use or development decisions.
 All forms of energy are available in Derby with supply and demand in balance.
-Energy costs, while in line with costs thru out Vermont and New England, are high and conservation should be encouraged.
+Energy costs, while in line with costs throughout Vermont and New England, are high, and conservation should be encouraged.

 Electricity is supplied by Vermont Electric Cooperative.
-Several local companies supply heating oil and LP gas, and there are about 10 gas stations/minimarts that offer gasoline and diesel fuel.
-Renewable energy sources include firewood, which is abundant and harvested locally, Great Bay Hydro operates a hydroelectric plant and there is a scattering of privately owned solar systems and windmills.
+Several local companies supply heating oil and LP gas, and there are currently 8 gas stations/minimarts that offer gasoline and diesel fuel.
+Renewable energy sources include firewood, which is abundant and harvested locally, Great Bay Hydro, which operates a hydroelectric plant, and a scattering of privately owned solar systems and windmills.

 With a heating season that generally lasts several months of the year, energy consumption and costs are a significant issue for everyone.
-Economic savings can be realized through energy conservation and reducing energy usage also reduces the adverse environmental impacts of energy production, transport, and use.
+Economic savings can be realized through energy conservation, and reducing energy usage also reduces the adverse environmental impacts of energy production, transport, and use.

 Effective land use planning can promote energy conservation.
+Promoting compact development is likely to result in conservation of energy by decreasing the road length per dwelling in new developments.
 The siting, design, and construction of the buildings influences the amount of energy needed for heating and cooling, as well as the amount of electricity needed for lighting.
 Major development proposals should fully and effectively address energy efficiency concerns.
 The growing trend of working from home also helps support energy efficiency by reducing the need for some residents to commute to work.
-Additional energy savings can be realized by retrofitting existing buildings with insulation, more efficient doors and windows, weather-stripping, compact fluorescent lights, and more efficient appliances.
+Additional energy savings can be realized by retrofitting existing buildings with insulation, more efficient doors and windows, weather-stripping, LED lights, and more efficient appliances.
 Renewable energy resources offer long-term advantages.
 Solar, wind, and wood are becoming more prominent in the Town's energy mix.
 Land use planning should be consistent with the objective of encouraging energy efficiency.

 The Town of Derby has made an effort to minimize its own energy consumption by using appropriate conservation and efficiency practices.
-In 2008 the Town Offices switched to a 4-day workweek in an effort to conserve energy.
+The Town Offices currently utilize a 4-day workweek and all Town facilities have been converted to LED lighting fixtures in an effort to conserve energy.
 Our goal is to ensure the community has a reliable and affordable supply of energy.
 Our objectives in achieving this goal are: